 There are only two (2) options - either adopt the clause amendment or not adopt the clause and remain as is.
-The only impact is likely to be in rural zones but no assessment of the impact of additional dwelling as a result of this clause is possible.
-The onus is on the applicants to prove their case and this would be both very difficult and highly unlikely.
+The only impact is likely to be in rural zones where they are reliant on a historic dwelling entitlement but the onus is on the applicants to prove their case and this would be both very difficult and highly unlikely.
 The restriction on this very limited opportunity is likely to have very limited impacts.
 It is likely that all key stakeholders would support adoption of the amendment to clarify the original intent and avoid any costly legal arguments.